ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 ## Conclusion

 The OCaml module system allows organizing a project in many ways.
-Dune provides a means to generate modules embodying some possible ways.
+Dune provides several means to generate modules embodying some possible ways.